-This article shall be known and cited as the "County Assessment Revenue Shortfall Act".
+This article shall be known and cited as the "County Assessment Revenue Shortfall Act". §7-28-2.

-§7-28-2.
 Findings and intent.

 - (a) The Legislature recognizes the importance and necessity of adequate funding for counties and county governments.
 This funding is essential to avoid any reduction in services to county residence and to also avoid raising taxes and fees to provide those services. - (b) The Legislature intends to balance any reduction in personal property taxes by finding a means to reallocate revenue to ensure growth and prosperity to its citizens, continuing to fund areas affected from tax reductions, and to foster a state that is seen as an attractive option by individuals as well as business and industry. - (c) The creation and use of a county assessment revenue shortfall fund will provide protection to all of West Virginia's counties to allow them to continue to provide services to their residents at current or increased levels.
-These funds will continue to ensure current or increased levels of funding for services of the county, including but not limited to, schools, roads, emergency medical services, passthroughs to municipalities, bond obligations, and other current funding units of the county. - (d)The fund shall maintain necessary levels of funding of the state's counties by providing revenue to all fifty-five counties to meet the financial challenges they face.
+These funds will continue to ensure current or increased levels of funding for services of the county, including but not limited to, schools, roads, emergency medical services, passthroughs to municipalities, bond obligations, and other current funding units of the county.

+(d)The fund shall maintain necessary levels of funding of the state's counties by providing revenue to all fifty-five counties to meet the financial challenges they face.

 §7-28-3.
-County Assessment Revenue Shortfall Fund; creation; appropriation; use of fund;
+County Assessment Revenue Shortfall Fund; creation; appropriation; use of fund; rulemaking.

-rulemaking.

-1 (a) There is created in the State Treasury a special account, designated the "County 2 Assessment Revenue Shortfall Fund", which is an interest and earnings-accumulating account 3 administered by the Secretary of the Department of Revenue in accordance with the provisions 4 of this section.
-5 (b) The purpose of the fund is to provide a long-term replacement revenue source to 6 counties for decreasing net taxation on the people of West Virginia and to provide long term 7 financial security to the counties as a means to avoid revenue shortfalls.
-8 (c) The fund shall consist of an ongoing appropriation by the Legislature.
-Effective July 1, 9 2023, there shall be quarterly transfers made from general revenue funds into the account created 10 in subsection (a) of this section.
-Transfers may be made more frequently if appropriate and 11 necessary.
-These transfers shall be made in accordance with rules authorized by this section.
-12 (d) Additional funds may be deposited into the fund from: 13 (1) Income from investments; 14 (2) Deposits as required by §11B-2-20; and 15 (3) All other sums available for deposit to the account, public or private.
-16 (e) For purposes of this section the ad valorem taxation shall include taxation on 17 machinery and equipment, furniture and fixtures, leasehold investments, computer equipment, 18 inventory, and vehicles.
-19 (f) Nothing in this article modifies the state aid share of the county basic foundation 20 provided in the public-school support plan as required by the provisions of §18-9A-12 of this code.
-21 (g) Any such exemption, rate reduction, or assessment ratio reduction may not reduce any 22 general obligation bond levy or other levy in effect or which becomes effective pursuant to the 23 provisions of article X, section one of the Constitution of West Virginia, article X, section nine of the Constitution of West Virginia, and article X, Section 10 of the Constitution of West Virginia at the time such exemption or rate reduction takes effect, but only for such time as such excess levy is in effect.
+- (a) There is created in the State Treasury a special account, designated the "County Assessment Revenue Shortfall Fund", which is an interest and earnings-accumulating account administered by the Secretary of the Department of Revenue in accordance with the provisions of this section. - (b) The purpose of the fund is to provide a long-term replacement revenue source to counties for decreasing net taxation on the people of West Virginia and to provide long term financial security to the counties as a means to avoid revenue shortfalls. - (c) The fund shall consist of an ongoing appropriation by the Legislature.
+Effective July 1, 2023, there shall be quarterly transfers made from general revenue funds into the account created in subsection (a) of this section.
+Transfers may be made more frequently if appropriate and necessary.
+These transfers shall be made in accordance with rules authorized by this section. - 12 (d) Additional funds may be deposited into the fund from: - 13 (1) Income from investments;

+- 14 (2) Deposits as required by §11B-2-20; and - 15 (3) All other sums available for deposit to the account, public or private. - (e) For purposes of this section the ad valorem taxation shall include taxation on machinery and equipment, furniture and fixtures, leasehold investments, computer equipment, inventory, and vehicles. - (f) Any such exemption, rate reduction, or assessment ratio reduction may not reduce any general obligation bond levy or other levy in effect or which becomes effective pursuant to the the Constitution of West Virginia, and article X, Section 10 of the Constitution of West Virginia at the time such exemption or rate reduction takes effect, but only for such time as such excess levy is in effect: Provided, That nothing in this section shall modify, eliminate, or have any effect or impact upon any restrictions, limitations, or constraints placed upon any general obligation bond levy or other levy at that time of its adoption by the voters.
+Any restrictions, limitations, or constraints shall remain in effect for such time as such levy remains in effect.